 Overview of Market Renewal

-Market Renewal includes a set of five initiatives that will enable the province to more efficiently meet demand over the near and longer terms.
-Market Renewal includes the following changes:
+The Market Renewal project includes a number of initiatives that will enable the province to more efficiently meet demand over the near and longer terms and include:

-- Introduce a Day-Ahead Market based on a Single Schedule Market to provide greater certainty to market participants and lower the cost of producing electricity.
+- Introducing a Day-Ahead Market to provide greater certainty to market participants and lower the cost of producing electricity.

-- Improve the way Ontario procures resources to meet our longer-term supply needs by implementing an Incremental Capacity Auction.
+- Improving the way Ontario acquires the resources to meet longer-term supply needs by implementing an Incremental Capacity Auction.

 Mission and Principles

-The IESO and its stakeholders have worked closely together to establish a mission and set of guiding principles for Market Renewal.
-Together the mission and principles provide a shared view for the sector on where we are heading and how we will get there.
+The IESO and its stakeholders worked closely together to establish a mission and set of guiding principles for the Market Renewal project.
+Together the mission and principles provide a shared vision for the sector on where the project is heading and how it will get there.

-From the summer of 2016 to early 2017, the IESO worked closely together with expert consultants and our stakeholders to produce an assessment of the potential costs and benefits of Market Renewal.
-The benefits case was developed by the Brattle Group and draws upon past Ontario studies, the experience of other jurisdictions which have made comparable market changes, and extensive stakeholder consultation.
+In April 2017, the IESO published a commissioned, independent report assessing the potential benefits of Market Renewal.
+The report drew from past Ontario studies, the experience of other jurisdictions which have made comparable market changes, and extensive stakeholder consultation.
 Key findings from the benefits case are: